intermine/im-docs/docs/database/data-sources/apis/intermine-items-xml.rst

 With have a set of Perl modules to assist in the creation of InterMine XML.

-.. index:: XML, intermine items XML, items XML, Perl Items API
+.. index:: XML, InterMine items XML, items XML, Perl Items API